tz1211/replicate_persona_vectors/README.md

 # 🎭 Persona Vectors: Monitoring and Controlling Character Traits in Language Models

-This is the official repository for **Persona Vectors**, a method for monitoring and controlling character traits in language models.
+> This is a forked repository from **Persona Vectors**, a method for monitoring and controlling character traits in language models.
+The original repository can be found [here](https://github.com/safety-research/persona_vectors).

 ## 🚀 Quick Start